-The College through its data protection officer regularly test its data systems and processes in order to assess compliance.
+The College through its DPO (Data Protection Officer) regularly test its data systems and processes in order to assess compliance.
 These are done through data audits which take place annually in order to review use of personal data.

 Related Policies